timthedev07/my-website/posts/math/brief-introduction-to-calculus.md

 ---
 title: "A Brief Introduction to Calculus"
-description: "A conclusion blog of my learning of the basics of calculus."
+description: "If you're new to calculus, then this would blog is aimed to get a gist of it for you, but not to turn you into a master of calculus."
 date: 2022-07-31
 keywords:
   - Math